-Carpal Tunnel Syndrome is an orthopedic condition characterized with numbness or tingling sensation in the hand and arm.
+Carpal Tunnel Syndrome is an orthopedic condition characterized by numbness or a tingling sensation in the hand and arm.
 This happens when the median nerve gets compressed or squeezed.

-Median nerve is one of the main nerves in the hand passing through carpal tunnel at the wrist.
+The median nerve is one of the main nerves in the hand passing through the carpal tunnel at the wrist.
 This syndrome occurs when the tunnel gets narrowed or the synovium tissues surrounding the flexor tendons start swelling.

 One of the major causes of Carpal Tunnel Syndrome is excessive pressure on the median nerve.
 This pressure may occur due to swelling or any other condition that makes the carpal tunnel smaller.
 Some other causes that may lead to this condition are:

 - Repetitive Hand Movements – Repeating similar wrist or hand movements for a long period of time may lead to swelling which puts pressure on the median nerve.

 - Nerve Damaging Condition – Most of the chronic illnesses, such as Diabetes and Arthritis, may increase the nerve damage risk leading to this syndrome.

 - Other Health Conditions – A few conditions, such as menopause, kidney failure, and thyroid disorders exacerbate the risk of carpal tunnel syndrome.

 - Alteration Of Body Fluids – Fluid retention can increase the pressure within the carpal tunnel which thus affects the median nerve.

 - Excessive Smoking – People who smoke regularly are more prone to the syndrome as it reduces blood flow to the median nerve.